Brooke D. Anderson

-Brooke D. Anderson (born 1964) is an American diplomat who served as a U.S. ambassador at the United Nations, as Chief of Staff and Counselor for the White House National Security Council, and as Senior Advisor to the Secretary of State and the Under Secretary for Political Affairs on the Iran Nuclear Negotiations.
+Brooke D. Anderson (born 1964) is an American diplomat who served as a Deputy U.S. ambassador at the United Nations, as Chief of Staff and Counselor for the White House National Security Council, and as Senior Advisor to the Secretary of State and the Under Secretary for Political Affairs on the Iran Nuclear Negotiations.
 She has served as a trusted advisor to U.S. presidents, Cabinet Secretaries, members of Congress, presidential candidates, philanthropists and business leaders.

 Education

 Anderson is a graduate of Sarah Lawrence College and spent a year studying abroad at Sciences Po in Paris, France.
 In 2014, she was awarded an honorary doctorate in letters from Montana State University.

 Career

 In 2008 and 2009, she was the Chief National Security Spokesperson and Policy Advisor for the Obama–Biden transition team.

 United Nations

 In March 2009, she became Susan Rice's chief of staff at the UN, and in April 2010 she was promoted to become one of Rice's deputies and the U.S.'s alternate ambassador to the UN when Rice is absent.
 At the UN, she focused on issues involving UN peacekeeping and nuclear nonproliferation.

 For a week in December 2010, Anderson served as the President of the United Nations Security Council while Rice was absent from the UN.